tobijahu/one-time-access/README.md

 * ota-ssh-client.sh

 ### Configure Lighttpd
 The configuration of the webserver is crucial to the thought behind one-time-access.
 First you will need to configure lighttpd such that only ciphers are supported that are not broken.
-So you may configure your `/etc/lighttpd/lighttpd.conf` so that 443 connections are encypted with the following settings.
+So you may configure your `/etc/lighttpd/lighttpd.conf` so that port 443 connections are encrypted with the following settings.
 ```
 # Verschlüsselung hinzufügen
 $SERVER["socket"] == ":443" {